userexec/t4Query/README.md

 ### <a name="pageinfo"></a> Checking Page Information

 Page information is not a primary focus of t4Query, but some page information can assist in layouts.
-Currently t4Query only has the ability to check the page layout of the section the content item appears in.
-This can be *extremely* useful for outputting different HTML structures for different page layouts that must all support the text/html content layout.
-Note that if the content item is pulled through a navigation tag, it will report the layout ID of the page on which it originally resides, not the page it's being pulled onto.
+Currently t4Query has the ability to check the section, channel, and microchannel IDs and names, the section's path, and the page layout of the section the content item appears in.
+These can be *extremely* useful for outputting different HTML structures for different page layouts that must all support the text/html content layout, or for displaying content items differently depending on their channel/microchannel.
+Note that if the content item is pulled through a navigation tag, it will report information for the page on which it originally resides, not the page it's being pulled onto.

+Supported pageInfo properties:

+- (int) `layout`
+- (string) `path`
+- (int) `section`
+- (string) `sectionName`
+- (int) `channel`
+- (string) `channelName`
+- (int) `microChannel`
+- (string) `microChannelName`

 To find the page layout ID, use the following pattern: